Tornado outbreak and floods of April 28 – May 1, 2017: Meteorological history

 On April 28, a stationary front drifted across the central United States, associated with cloudiness and showers.
 By 21:00 UTC, a surface low with a central pressure of 1003 mbar developed in central Kansas.
 Shortly afterwards, thunderstorms erupted along the stationary front, which required the National Weather Service to issue some severe weather watches.
 A few tornadoes touched down, including an EF2 that caused considerable damage near Cameron, Oklahoma.
 By April 29, a ridge of high pressure centered over the Atlantic Ocean, this helped focus high levels of atmospheric moisture rising from the Gulf of Mexico along the front, causing immense clusters of heavy rain and thunderstorms to slowly progress eastwards – also known as thunderstorm training.
 Simultaneously, after deepening slightly to 992 mbar, the elongated area of low pressure was producing heavy snowfall in parts of Nebraska and Colorado, including Denver.
 Little change occurred over the next six hours as the front moved slightly eastwards; although a squall line was beginning to form, increasing the threat for large hail, damaging wind gusts and a few tornadoes.
 While the overall setup was not favorable for a widespread tornado outbreak, thunderstorms from earlier in the day left behind an outflow boundary draped across northeastern Texas, resulting in a localized area of enhanced low-level helicity.
 Deep moisture, high levels of CAPE, and low LCL heights were also present in this area as multiple thunderstorms rode the boundary and dramatically intensified into large tornadic supercells.
 A violent EF4 wedge tornado developed near Eustace, Texas and passed west of Canton, leveling homes, debarking numerous trees, and killing two people.
-Two more people were killed by a separate EF3 wedge tornado that passed east of Canton, destroying a car dealership along Interstate 20, tossing numerous vehicles, destroying homes, and causing significant damage further north in the town of Fruitvale.
+Two more people were killed by a separate EF3 wedge tornado that passed east of Canton, destroying a car dealership along I-20, tossing numerous vehicles, destroying homes, and causing significant damage further north in the town of Fruitvale.
 An EF2 tornado also touched down near Log Cabin and dissipated near Eustace, destroying additional homes and a communications tower.
 Multiple additional weak tornadoes occurred in Texas and in other states that afternoon and evening as well.

 Overnight into the early hours of April 30, the activity pushed eastward and a powerful squall line of severe thunderstorms with numerous embedded tornadic circulations swept through the Mississippi Valley.
 Throughout the day, the low tracked northeast into the Plains and intensified, causing some snowfall in the mountainous regions and in colder places, meanwhile severe weather continued to occur in the South.
 Forty-two tornadoes occurred across the Southern United States that afternoon and evening, with much of the activity centered in Mississippi.
 While many of these tornadoes were weak, some were large and wedge-shaped and reached EF2 intensity.
 One of these strong tornadoes killed one person and caused damage in the town of Durant, Mississippi.